Gatta Kusthi: Home media

-The digital streaming rights of the film were acquired by Netflix while the Satellite Rights were sold to Kalaignar TV.
-The film was digitally streamed on Netflix from 1 January 2023.
+Gatta Kusthi began streaming on Netflix from 1 January 2023.

 Reception

-Gatta Kusthi and Matti Kusthi received positive reviews from critics.
+Gatta Kusthi received positive reviews from critics.

 M. Suganth of The Times of India gave the film 3.5 out of 5 stars and wrote "Thankfully, Chella Ayyavu doesn't valourise the hero's comeback, but uses these sequences to talk about the gender inequality in our society."
-A critic for India Herald wrote "The typical plot that director Chella Ayyavu chose is a major flaw in the film."
 Thinkal Menon of OTT Play gave the film 3.5 out of 5 stars and wrote "Gatta Kusthi succeeds as a neat family entertainer that manages to impress viewers with engaging emotions, conflicts and a couple of action scenes."
 Dinamalar rated the film 3.5 out of 5 stars.
 Khalillulah of Hindu Tamil Thisai wrote "Overall, this Gatta Kusthi contains reactionary ideas with features for mass cinema lovers."
 Haricharan Pudipeddi of Hindustan Times wrote "Karunas gets a solid comic character after a long time and he’s brilliant in some of the key scenes of the movie."
 Kalyani Pandian of ABP Live rated 3.5 out of 5 stars and wrote "However, beyond all these, Gatta Kusthi has managed to win as a commercial comedy entertainer."
-Arvind V of Pinkvilla gave the film’s rating 2.5 out of 5 and wrote "Excellent wrestling matches are said to be arduous.
-This film is arduous, too - for the viewer."
 Srivatsan S of The Hindu wrote "Gatta Kusthi, in a way, is a counterpoint to what Salman Khan’s Sultan was.
 Just for that, it is a winning comedy."
 Navein Darshan of Cinema Express gave the film 2.5 out of 5 stars and wrote "Though the film tells aloud several times that women aren't slaves to men and they deserve better treatment inside and outside homes, it still gives the toxic males the longest end of the rope."
 Sruthi Ganapathy Raman of Film Companion wrote "But should women get to live their lives only if they break their bones playing a sport or work hard enough for their family?"

-Reviewing the Telugu version Matti Kusthi, a critic for 123telugu gave the film’s rating 2.75 out of 5 and wrote "On the whole, Matti Kusthi is a film that has a few enjoyable moments."
+Sequel

+During the pre-release event of Oho Enthan Baby, Vishnu Vishal announced his plans to make a sequel of the film.
+On 1 September 2025, a sequel titled Gatta Kusthi: 2nd Round, and it is in pre-production and planning to start shooting in 2025.